 - Description – The type of usage for this line item.
 This description matches the description in the Account Activity page, including the average price of any usage that is based on a volume pricing tier.

-The Options sections features the following selections:
+This section features the following selections:

 - Aggregate – By Day/Hour/Month.
 This only affects how your exported data is aggregated.
 Your on-screen total will always be the same.